 This is the most effective strategy that a family member can have.
 This is where every family should start, and if you get stuck in the process along the way, this is where you should return.
 Think about this as a home base, trying to understand the person and their situation.

-This idea came to me when I was doing a video interview with Kyle from Sober Dogs, which you can watch HERE.
+This idea came to me when I did a video interview with Kyle from Sober Dogs, which you can watch HERE.
 He asked, how do you change a teenager who doesn't want to be changed?
 I said that's it!
 I don't focus on changing them.
 I focus on trying to understand them.
 When there's resistance, it's because people don't want to be changed.
 They don't want to be judged.

 Once you change your perspective, you start to feel differently about that other person, which causes you to react to them differently.
-Not just what you say and what you do, but it changes your heart and your whole vibe about how you come at them.
+Not just what you say and do, it changes your heart and your whole vibe about how you come at them.
 Which in and of itself alone will take their walls down because they don't feel under attack.

-People that resist coming to counseling don't want to go because they don't want to be judged by the counselor, or they don't want to be judged by other people for the fact that they're going to counseling.
+People that resist coming to counseling don't want to go because they don't want to be judged by the counselor or they don't want to be judged by other people for the fact that they're going to counseling.

-They're going to have to trust you for you to have any influence over them.
+They will have to trust you for you to have any influence over them.